Dark Passage (film): Plot

+Irene is called upon by Madge and Madge’s ex-fiancé Bob, who is romantically interested in Irene.
+Madge is worried that Parry will kill her for testifying against him, and asks to stay with Irene for protection.
+While Parry overhears from the bedroom, Irene insists that Madge leave.
+Before she does, Madge intentionally reveals in front of Bob that Irene recently had a male guest.
+More disgusted with Madge’s behavior than learning of a new romantic rival, Bob drags her hastily off.

-Parry decides to flee the city before trying to discover who really killed his wife.
-At a diner, an undercover policeman becomes suspicious of Parry's behavior.
-The policeman asks for identification, but Parry claims to have left it at his hotel.
-On the street, Parry darts in front of a moving car to escape.
-At the hotel, Parry is surprised by Baker, who holds him at gunpoint.
-Baker has been following Parry since they first met.
-He now demands that Irene pay him $60,000 or he will turn Parry over to the law.
-Parry agrees, and Baker obliges him to drive the two of them to Irene's apartment.
-Claiming to take a shortcut, Parry drives to a secluded spot underneath the Golden Gate Bridge, where he succeeds in disarming Baker and questions him, becoming convinced that Madge is behind the deaths of his wife and friend.
+After his bandages are removed, Parry reluctantly parts from Irene.
+Recognizing his peril, he decides to flee the city before trying to prove his innocence.
+At a diner, an undercover policeman becomes suspicious of his behavior.
+The detective asks for identification, but Parry claims to have left it at his hotel.
+Parry darts in front of a moving car to escape.
+Finding a hotel to hide in, he is surprised by the man he’d knocked out the day of his escape.
+Baker, a callow schemer and fellow ex-con of San Quentin, has been following Parry ever since.
+Holding Parry at gunpoint, he now demands that Irene pay him $60,000, a third of what she’s worth, or he will turn Parry in for a $5,000 reward.
+Parry agrees, and Baker obliges him to drive the pair to Irene's apartment.
+Claiming to take a shortcut, Parry detours to a secluded spot underneath the Golden Gate Bridge, disarms Baker, and questions him; the answers convince Parry that Madge is behind the deaths of his wife and George.
 The two men fight, and Baker falls to his death.

 Parry goes to Madge's apartment.
 Knowing she does not recognize him with his new face, he pretends to be a friend of Bob's and feigns interest in courting her.
-Parry soon reveals his true identity and accuses Madge of having killed both his wife and George.
-He shows her that he has all the accusations written down, and attempts to coerce her into making a confession.
-She refuses, and plunges through a window to her death.
+She soon reveals his true identity and he accuses Madge of the two murders.
+He shows her that he has all the accusations written down, and attempts to coerce her into a confession.
+She refuses, and during their argument dashes behind a curtain and plunges through a window to her death.

-Knowing he cannot prove his innocence, and that he will likely be accused of Madge's murder as well, Parry decides to flee.
-He phones Irene, revealing his plans to relocate to South America; she says she will meet him there.
-Later, Parry waits with a drink in a beach bar in Peru.
-Irene arrives, and they embrace on the dance floor.
+Knowing he cannot prove his innocence, and that he will likely be accused of Madge's murder as well, Parry decides again to flee.
+In a bus station, he sees a man and woman talking agitatedly; he puts a romantic song on a jukebox, and the man and woman calm down.
+He phones Irene, telling her to meet him in seaside Paita, Peru; she promises she will.

+As Parry has a drink in a palm-studded bar, he hears the band suddenly begin playing the song "Too Marvelous for Words", the song he often played on the phonograph in Irene's apartment, and the song he'd played on the jukebox.
+Looking up, he sees Irene.
+The couple embraces and slow dances to their song.